ughstudios/tongxin/README.md

    scripts/start_server.sh
    ```
 5. Visit `http://localhost:3000` to see the app.
-6. To use recommendations, install a local LLM such as `llama_cpp` and set
+6. To enable recommendations, install a local LLM such as `llama_cpp` and set
    `LLM_MODEL_PATH` to the location of your model file.
+When the LLM isn't
+   available, the app falls back to simple keyword matching based on the JSON
+   preferences you provide during sign\-up or account editing.
+7. Visit `/recommendations` to see posts tailored to your interests.

 ## Compliance